Our Campus

 McCloud Hall

 McCloud Hall is the residence hall for freshmen and sophomore men.
 It offers individual and dual-occupancy rooms.
 There are communal areas, such as the main parlor and lower-level activity area, as well as a kitchen and laundry facilities.
 It is conveniently located at the center of campus, close to the ARC at Levitt, Mackey Center cafeteria, and Campbell Student Activity Center.
+It is named in memory of Flora S. McCloud, wife of York businessman C.A.
+McCloud who served as YU board chair for 15 years.

 Explore Residence Life